-In the afternoon, after eating our lunch in the shade of a tree outside Dalham church, we left the path to reach the railway station, only to discover the next train was not due for almost two hours.
-With a bus due in ten minutes we trudged along the road to find a bus stop but couldn’t find one and nobody we asked knew where it was.
+After eating our lunch in the shade of a tree outside Dalham church, we left the path to reach the railway station, only to discover the next train was not due for almost two hours.
+With ten minutes to spare before the next bus, we trudged along the road to find a bus stop but couldn’t find one and nobody we asked knew where it was.
 We walked back to the main road and saw a stop a little further down the road, so quickly crossed over to it while the bus waited behind to turn out from the side road.
 We reached the stop and breathed a sigh of relief as the bus was still waiting to turn.
 Then we watched the bus go straight across the main road and disappear down another side road.
 Dejected, we re-crossed the road to the pub and drowned our sorrows in glasses of orange juice and lemonade while the publican called a cab.

-We walked down to Nuns’Bridge in Thetford, where a plaque marks the old Icknield Way and followed the river into Thetford past people relaxing in the sunshine.
+At Nuns’Bridge in Thetford, a plaque marks the old Icknield Way and we followed the river into Thetford past people relaxing in the sunshine.
 A group were crowded around a tree on the river bank, watching a grass snake that kept popping up and quickly disappearing; further along a man sat on the bank his feet dangling in the water, a small child in his arms.
-By the bridge, a man on a mobility scooter asked if we’d seen a Jack Russell Terrier as his had slipped away and then twenty yards later a man in socks, but no shoes, appeared with a dog asking if anyone had lost one.
+A man on a mobility scooter asked if we’d seen a Jack Russell Terrier as his had slipped away and then twenty yards later a man in socks, but no shoes, appeared with a dog asking if anyone had lost one.
 It was like something out of a farce.

 You might also be interested in: